grafana/metrictank/docs/quick-start-docker.md

 [Community](https://github.com/raintank/metrictank/blob/master/docs/community.md)

+## Shut down the stack

-Finally, you can tear down the entire stack like so:
+You can tear down the entire stack like so:
 ```
 docker-compose stop
 ```